google/periph/doc/users/README.md

 ## Installing locally

-The `pio` project doesn't release binaries at the moment, you are expected to build from sources.
+The `periph` project doesn't release binaries at the moment, you are expected to build from sources.